doowzs/nactl/README.md

 NACTL stands for NJU99 ACM Contest Template Library.
 It is forked and modified from [KACTL](https://github.com/kth-competitive-programming/kactl).

+## Why not a fork?

+I would like to, but the original repo is too big and I failed to clone for many attempts :( Hence I opened a new repo and upload the files. =|

 ## Usage

 The NACTL is a personal modification, including translating into Chinese, adding some easy algorithms and so on.
 To make the pdf file, you can issue ``make nactl`` under UNIX-like systems.
 Unfortunately Windows is not supported (at least on my PC).
 See the Makefile for detailed use.